-targets, Con Edison paused accepting ASHP heat pump incentive applications.
+Due to accelerated program achievement, Con Edison filed a petition with the Commission for additional program funding in February 2022.
+On May 9, 2022, after reaching its cumulative 2020-2025 program targets, Con Edison paused accepting ASHP heat pump incentive applications.
 On July 11, 2022, Con Edison announced that it would place all new GSHP incentive applications in non-residential categories on a waitlist pending additional program funding.
 On August 11, 2022, the Commission authorized additional funding for the program and required the Company to work with Staff, stakeholders and market participants to implement necessary changes to relaunch the program, including limiting monthly expenditures to \$10 million until the New Efficiency New York proceeding Interim Review concludes.4

-As discussed in coming Sections, to better control expenditures, provide market participants certainty regarding incentive availability, and foster fairness, Con Edison adopts revised incentive levels and structures, Sectoral Allocations to distribute limited funding across customer segments, and monthly allocations for residential contractors that reserve a pre-defined quantity of incentives for each contractor.
+As discussed in coming Sections, to better control expenditures, provide market participants certainty regarding incentive availability, and foster fairness, Con Edison adopted revised incentive levels and structures, Sectoral Allocations to distribute limited funding across customer segments, and monthly allocations for residential contractors that reserve a pre-defined quantity of incentives for each contractor in January 2023.

-To capture these changes that were not adopted by the non-Con Edison utilities, this Program Manual covers the NYS Clean Heat Program as implemented in Con Edison's service territory (the "NYS Clean Heat Program for Con Edison" or the "Program").
-The updated version (v8) of the Statewide Program Manual for the non-Con Edison utilities has been released concurrently with the release of this Program Manual.
+To capture changes that were not adopted by the non-Con Edison utilities, this Program Manual covers the NYS Clean Heat Program as implemented in Con Edison's service territory (the "NYS Clean Heat Program for Con Edison" or the "Program").
+The updated version (v10) of the Statewide Program Manual for the non-Con Edison utilities has been released concurrently with the release of this Program Manual.